hhoude36/StitchNBitch-Client/README.md

 ## Triumphs
 - The ability to upload and update a Profile, Group, or Project image.
 - Successfully communication between team members to ensure smooth merges.
-- Applied the knowledge form the sixteen(16)-week DigitalCrafts Bootcamp.
+- Applied the knowledge from the sixteen(16)-week DigitalCrafts Bootcamp.
 - Built the back end with our stretch goals in mind so we can continue to add functionalities.

 ## Capstone Project Credits Go To The Following Builders

-- Full-Stack Developer:[Betty-Lee Carter](https://github.com/hhoude36) Ideation, Front-End, Back-End, Deployment, ReadMe-files.
+- Full-Stack Developer:[Betty Lee Carter](https://github.com/deliflows) Ideation, Front-End, Back-End, Deployment, ReadMe-files.
 Responsible for the Profile and Project functionalities.
-- Full-Stack Developer:[Heather Houde](https://github.com/deliflows) Back-End, Ideation, Front-End, Design-Styles Back-End.
+- Full-Stack Developer:[Heather Houde](https://github.com/hhoude36) Ideation, Front-End, Back-End, Design-Styles, Deployment.
 Responsible for the Group functionalities.

 ## Miscellaneous
 - Git and GitHub Commits, Merges and Branching.